 Google has been working on a wallpaper-based theming system codenamed ‘Monet’ on Android 12.
 The new theming system changes the accent based on your wallpaper and applies it throughout the interface.
 The company announced the feature at Google I/O as part of the Material You design.

-The feature has gone live with the second beta of Android 12, but in our testing, we found it is a little inconsistent for now.
-It does manage to pick the dominant color from the wallpaper and theme the device, but there are a few quirks that will most likely be fixed in upcoming beta builds.
-It will first arrive on Google Pixel devices and then roll out to other OEM devices throughout the year.
+The feature went live with the second beta of Android 12 and has become fairly reliable.
+After multiple beta iterations, it does manage to pick the dominant color from the wallpaper and theme the device even on wallpapers with a lot of colors.
+The feature is initially available on Google Pixel devices and will roll out to other OEM devices throughout the year.

 2. Privacy Dashboard and Privacy Indicators